gmboowa/gmboowa.github.io/_projects/1_project.md

         Schematic Showing the PHICAMS Project.
 The PHICAMS project (<a href="https://edctpalumninetwork.org/profile/300/">TMA2020CDF-3159</a>) aims to identify microbial pathogens, characterize clinical presentations, and determine comorbidities in HIV-infected children and adolescents with non-malarial febrile illness.
 This project leverages advanced sequencing technologies to improve diagnostic and therapeutic strategies.
     </p>
     <p>
-        Our results have been published in <em>BMC Infectious Diseases</em> under the collection Diagnostic and Management of Infections in Immunocompromised Patients.
+        Our results have been published in <strong><em>BMC Infectious Diseases</em></strong> under the collection <strong>Diagnostic and Management of Infections in Immunocompromised Patients</strong>.
 You can view the publication <a href="https://link.springer.com/article/10.1186/s12879-025-10517-1">here</a>.
     </p>
 </div>